LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 !!! tip "New Feature in Loop 3"
     Remote bolus and remote carb capability is added with Loop 3, currently under test as Loop dev.
 In order to support this capability, there are new minimum versions:

     * Loop 3 (Loop dev) or newer
     * iOS 15 or newer
-    * Nightscout version 14.0 or newer
+    * Nightscout version 14.2.6 or newer
+        * Required to get all the features

     Not required and still under development, but users who are testing this separate app are pleased